Atlanta United FC: Capacity and atmosphere

 The club shares Mercedes-Benz Stadium with the NFL's Atlanta Falcons.
 The club typically curtains off the upper level of the stadium to create a more intimate atmosphere for soccer.
 For most games, Mercedes-Benz Stadium holds 42,500 people.
 The team used the curtains for six of nine home matches during the inaugural season.
 When expanded to full capacity, the stadium can hold 71,000 people, with standing room for at least 73,019 people (based on attendance at MLS Cup 2018—at the time, the largest single-match crowd in MLS history).
 To create a better match-day experience, stands are retractable to accommodate a larger field and allow better sight lines.
 When Atlanta was announced as an expansion team, Blank vowed, "There will never be an MLS game in Atlanta where NFL lines are shown on the field."

 Construction delays

 In January 2016, the opening of the stadium was delayed three months to June 2017.
 The team was originally scheduled to move into Mercedes-Benz Stadium on July 30, 2017; however, the complexity of the eight-panel retractable roof caused another delay in the stadium's opening.
-As the team could not use Bobby Dodd Stadium in August due to Georgia Tech having priority, the rivalry match against Orlando City was moved up one day from July 30 to 29, and two home fixtures originally scheduled to be held at Mercedes-Benz Stadium in August were moved to September.
+As the team could not use Bobby Dodd Stadium in August due to Georgia Tech having priority, the rivalry match against Orlando City SC was moved up one day from July 30 to 29, and two home fixtures originally scheduled to be held at Mercedes-Benz Stadium in August were moved to September.
 The team's first match in the stadium took place on September 10, 2017, against FC Dallas.